elenastagg/elenastagg.github.io/README.md

 # Elena Stagg Portfolio Site with Jekyll Theme

-## This is a portfolio website using the Jekyll theme "Jekyll Resume" from [Nathan Randecker](https://github.com/nrandecker)
+## This is a portfolio website using the Jekyll theme "Minimal Resume" forked from [Mauricio Urraco](https://github.com/murraco/jekyll-theme-minimal-resume)